HUNTERDON

 To the Editor:

-I am astonished the taxpayers of Flemington would condone an official assault
+I am astonished the taxpayers of Flemington would condone an official

-on such a useful public resource as Annick Elzière's www.flemington-nj.com.
+assault on such a useful public resource as Annick Elzière's www.flemington-nj.com.

 Here in morristown, various private citizens have developed competing websites

-that promote our historic town, including www.morristownnj.com, which earned its
+that promote our historic town, including www.morristownnj.com, which earned

-of residents and visitors.
+for the benefit of residents and visitors.

-If Flemington seeks to offer the public only one official website, perhaps
+If Flemington seeks to offer the public only one official website,

-Town officials have no legal grounds for harassing www.flemington-nj.com and
+Town officials have no legal grounds for harassing www.flemington-nj.com

-publicized lawsuit resulting in a substantial damages award to a well intentioned
+in a widely publicized lawsuit resulting in a substantial damages award

 Timothy G. Cutler